 The Dyglufsare evolved as scavengers and collectors, filtering mud and silt through their extensive gastrointestinal tract.
-They look vaguely humanoid, with a broad flat star-like head usually kept above the surface and often covered by symbiotic or parasitic vegetation and three eyes around the circumference, a rotund body with a large mouth opening in the front, two pairs of arms with long filaments used to shovel tasty mud into the mouth, two pairs of feet used for moving/digging through the mud and a long tail for anchoring and direction.
+They have a broad flat star-like head usually kept above the surface and often covered by symbiotic or parasitic vegetation and three eyes around the circumference, a rotund body with a large mouth opening in the front, two pairs of arms with long filaments used to shovel tasty mud into the mouth, two pairs of feet used for moving/digging through the mud and a long tail for anchoring and direction.
 The tail is actually the bundled ends of the tree-like gut system of the Dyglufsare, which extracts all available nutrients from the mud.

 The brain is not particularly large, but it is dual: the head houses a sensory brain controlling many escape and defence reflexes, while the body is controlled by a slightly larger pear-shaped brain below the neck controlling overall movement and strategy.